E-Commerce Analytics is HARD. If you are an E-Commerce player or a D2C brand, you know what we’re talking about.

 Most players are all too familiar with these outages happening daily and the implications on their revenue and customer experience.
 However, the current BI tools are severely limited in their capabilities to provide any real-time monitoring or alerting capabilities.

 In the lack of relevant tools available, most businesses are currently monitoring their core e-commerce KPIs manually or learning about it when a customer complains about social media or there is a spike in call center tickets/calls.
 Manual detection is often late, incomplete, and time-consuming.

 Data-driven businesses realize the importance of real-time monitoring and invest upfront in building their own in-house analytics tools - which are often time-consuming and expensive and can only be afforded by a few players.
 A classic example is Amazon, which has used automated Anomaly Detection for monitoring its business process & customer experience for over 15 years now.

 What’s the way forward for E-Commerce Big Data

 When it comes to big data & analytics, it’s clear that the current Business Intelligence tools are woefully inadequate to meet the demands of fast-growing modern businesses.
 Businesses are actively looking for tools that help them monitor their thousands and often millions of KPIs at scale and be alerted in real-time for any usual trends in their business.

-Chaos Genius is one such tool that’s helping D2C brands and E-Commerce companies automate their analytics by 1) Automating their ETL processes towards consolidating data from multiple sources 2) Offering multi-dimensional analytics to automate slicing & dicing of data 3) providing multiple anomaly detection models to perform outlier detection and be alerted of production instances in real-time.
+Chaos Genius is one such tool that’s helping D2C brands and E-Commerce companies automate their e-commerce analytics by 1) Automating their ETL processes towards consolidating data from multiple sources 2) Offering multi-dimensional analytics to automate slicing & dicing of data 3) providing multiple automated anomaly detection models to perform outlier detection and be alerted of production instances in real-time.